Aravind-Unni/Multi-agentic-support-assistant/README.md

   policy document, retrieved with a FAISS vector store rather than hallucinated.
-- **Human escalation** — the agent recognizes when a query needs a live agent and hands off instead of guessing.
+- **Human escalation** — the agent recognizes when a query needs a live agent and hands off instead of guessing and send the details through email API.
 - **Multi-turn memory via LangGraph checkpointing** — conversations are tracked per session using LangGraph's `MemorySaver` checkpointer, keyed by `thread_id` (mapped 1:1 to the API's `session_id`).
 This means the agent